-As the owner of non-operating interests in the Seminole and Blue Water gas processing plants, we do not have the right to direct or control the operation of the plants.
-As a result, the success of the activities conducted at these plants, which are operated by a third party, may be affected by factors outside of our control.
-The failure of the third-party operator to make decisions, perform its services, discharge its obligations, deal with regulatory agencies or comply with laws, rules and regulations affecting these plants, including environmental laws and regulations, in a proper manner could result in material adverse consequences to our interest and adversely affect our results of operations.
+As the owner of non-operating interests in the Seminole gas processing plant, we do not have the right to direct or control the operation of the plant.
+As a result, the success of the activities conducted at the plant, which is operated by a third party, may be affected by factors outside of our control.
+The failure of the third-party operator to make decisions, perform its services, discharge its obligations, deal with regulatory agencies or comply with laws, rules and regulations affecting the plant, including environmental laws and regulations, in a proper manner could result in material adverse consequences to our interest and adversely affect our results of operations.